chaoss/grimoirelab-tutorial/sirmordred/dashboard.md

 for many different data sources, and can do that incrementally (that is, periodically visiting all repositories, and updating the dashboard with new data).
-But to start small and easy, in this first example we will produce a dashobard for only two git repositories.
+But to start small and easy, in this first example we will produce a dashboard for only two git repositories.

 The process is as follows: